surifirstpin/biplus_documentation/docs/Views.md

 - **label** title the way you want the derived field to appear in custom table.

-- **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table.
+- **Data_type** define supporting parameters and string is used as  Default parameter while deriving the fields for custom table.

-list of supporting parameters used while defining the custom fields:

     - **String** for measures that contain letters or special characters.

   - **Date** measures that contain dates.